TIO-IKIM/CellViT/README.md

 - SAM-H: [configuration :page_facing_up:](configs/PanNuke/SAM/SAM-H/), [results :bar_chart:](results/PanNuke/SAM/SAM-H/)
 - ViT-256: [configuration :page_facing_up:](configs/PanNuke/ViT-256/), [results :bar_chart:](results/PanNuke/ViT-256/)

+**Pre-trained ViT models** for training initialization can be downloaded from Google Drive: [ViT-Models](https://drive.google.com/drive/folders/1zFO4bgo7yvjT9rCJi_6Mt6_07wfr0CKU?usp=sharing).
+Please check out the corresponding licenses before distribution and further usage!
+Note: We just used the teacher models for ViT-256.

-:exclamation: If you training crashes at some point, you can continue from a checkpoint
+:exclamation: If your training crashes at some point, you can continue from a checkpoint

 #### Dataset preparation
 We use a customized dataset structure for the PanNuke and the MoNuSeg dataset.
 The dataset structures are explained in [pannuke.md](docs/readmes/pannuke.md) and [monuseg.md](docs/readmes/monuseg.md) documentation files.